AaronBunch/MazeSolver/README.md

 6. breaks:  Nested lists of every broken loop with new dead-ends filled in for each solution (including failed attempts).
 It as the structure:
    [ [ solution index, [ broken loop, broken loop, ...]]]

+7. G:  The original maze represented as a networkx graph.

 ## Known Issues
 1. Bafflingly, every so often, after successfully solving the maze many times,